pngwn/MDsveX/packages/parse/WIRE_FORMAT.md

 | `pending` | `1` if speculative (may be revoked), `0` if committed.                                                       |
 | `extra`   | Kind-specific value.
 For headings: the depth (1–6).
 For code fences: the backtick count. `0` for most kinds. |

-### C — Close
+### C, Close

 ```
 ["C", id: int]
 ```

 Finalizes a node.
 After close, the node's content will not change.
 If the node was pending, close implicitly commits it.
-Use this signal to cache rendered output — closed blocks never need re-rendering.
+Use this signal to cache rendered output, closed blocks never need re-rendering.

-### T — Text
+### T, Text

 ```
 ["T", id: int, content: string]